8 Year Old Tantrums - is this normal?

 Usually, once children feel safe enough to let these feelings out, they use every opportunity to cry for a week or so.
 So I'm warning you in advance that when you make it safe for your daughter to cry, she will!
 But in between, and thereafter, you'll see a calmer, sweeter, happier child.
 Letting our kids cry in the safety of our presence is one of the greatest gifts we can give them.
 And because it transforms our relationship with them into one of deeper trust, it's also a gift to us.
 In fact, it restores a lot of the joy that some parents find is missing from parenting, because the relationship with our child becomes deeper and sweeter.

 How can you do this, when you're feeling irritated with your child?
 Start by taking a deep breath to calm down.
 You're disappointed the marshmallows dropped.
 And now you're probably exasperated at your daughter's dramatic response to such a minor incident.
-But you've been showing her your exasperation her whole life and it hasn't helped her to regulate her emotions.
-So let's try something new, which begins with you regulating your own emotions so that you can stay calm and comforting with her.
+But showing your exasperation won't help her learn to regulate her emotions.
+If you can stay calm and comforting with her, she'll feel safer, and she'll be less likely to overreact.

 Start by trying to see things from her perspective, and reflect her feelings to show her you're trying to understand: "Oh my goodness, you didn't mean for the marshmallows to fall on the ground.
 You didn't realize what would happen when you threw them.
 And then I snapped at you.
 Now you feel so terrible…" (At this point she is likely to wail louder, because your acceptance of her feelings lets her really feel them.)